 We had our plan, but the oil had other ideas.
 As soon as it hit the batter, it began to seize and accelerate, dragging against our silicone spatulas.
 In mere minutes, we realized a drop swirl was going to be impossible: it was simply going to be too thick to mix.
 Plan B would have become Plan A, had we had one.
 But we didn’t, and so we grabbed a gold mica and did the first thing that came to mind.

 For us, that was separating the soap into three layers—one deep purple, one light purple, and one white—and lining each with a layer of gold mica.
 That way, we wouldn’t have to mix the colors much at all, but merely layer them into the mold as we raced against the thickening batter.
 And that’s just what we did with the first two layers.

 In our haste, however, we’d left a good amount of soap batter that we didn’t have a clue what to do with.
 Ultimately, whimsy provided: we had just enough dark and white batter to round out the upper layer with a simple but classic in-the-pot swirl.
 Swirled droplets of gold mica rounded out the top of the bars.

 With the soap made, all we could do is wait.
 We didn’t know if the design would come together until we cut the loaf into bars—but when we did, we were pleasantly surprised.
 The soaps reminded us of just why we make soap: for our customers, for the fragrances, and for the fun of soapmaking.

 It’s an intricate dance, but it’s always an enjoyable one—in this case, a Blackberry Dance.

-Rick Brown is one half of the family-run vegan soap business that is Scent of the Sun.
+Rick Brown is one half of the family-run vegan soap business in the Nashville area that is Scent of the Sun.
 Learn more about us.